 - The IPCC AR6 states that global mean sea level will continue to rise for thousands of years, even if future CO2 emissions are reduced to net zero and global warming halted.
-On this basis, community design professionals, government agencies, and all coastal stakeholders should recognize that sea level rise is an inevitable, dangerous, and fundamental condition to be recognized in every element of coastal planning and management. - The City and County of Honolulu should adopt the interagency Intermediate (1.16 m, 3.8 ft by 2100) sea level rise scenario, as modeled1 for the Honolulu Tide Station, as the minimum scenario for all planning and design. - 3.
-The City and County of Honolulu should adopt the interagency Intermediate High (1.78 m, 5.8 ft by 2100) sea level rise scenario for all planning and design of public infrastructure projects and other projects with low tolerance for risk.
+On this basis, community design professionals, government agencies, and all coastal stakeholders should recognize that sea level rise is an inevitable, dangerous, and fundamental condition to be recognized in every element of coastal planning and management. - The City and County of Honolulu should set as a planning and policy benchmark the interagency Intermediate (1.16 m, 3.8 ft by 2100) sea level rise scenario, as modeled1 for the Honolulu Tide Station, as the minimum scenario for all planning and design, and that the City continue to utilize the 3.2 ft SLR-XA until updated SLR-XA map data is available. - 3.
+The City and County of Honolulu should set as a planning and policy benchmark the interagency Intermediate High (1.78 m, 5.8 ft by 2100) sea level rise scenario for all planning and design of public infrastructure projects and other projects with low tolerance for risk, and that the City continue to utilize the 6 ft passive flooding map layer from NOAA until updated map data is available.